It’s only the middle of the week but several central bankers have already affected their respective currencies’ price action just by making speeches.

 1. Dovish: BOE’s Mark Carney

-In an interview last Tuesday, Carney reiterated the central bank’s commitment to its forward guidance policy, saying that they’re unlikely to tighten monetary policy until they see “real” traction and momentum in the recovery.
+In an interview last Tuesday, Carney reiterated the Bank of England’s commitment to its forward guidance policy, saying that they’re unlikely to tighten monetary policy until they see “real” traction and momentum in the recovery.
 Looks like spotty economic improvements just ain’t cutting it anymore!

 2. Hawkish: ECB’s Ewald Nowotny